 - Elongated handles

 - Contracted sweet spot

 While considering this, you should know that they are not a good “control” paddle.
-The pace is immense that only an advanced player can handle and benefit from.
+The pace is immense and only an advanced player can handle and benefit from it.
 So, if you’re a mid-level player or someone who has just started playing pickleball, just move to the next review.
 In other cases, you’re good at going with Paddletek Bantam Ex-I.

 6. Niupipo Carbon Fibre Paddle – Best Intermediate-Level

 15 ⅝ Inches

 With control, power, and forgiveness in a 1:1:1 ratio; Niupipo Carbon Fiber Paddle successfully wins the attention, of intermediate players, to the recreational advanced ones.
 And since I care a little too much about the price, so it was another factor trying these paddles out as they cost me half of the price of my Z5.

 The carbon fiber graphite combination results in a resilient surface and a 30% diminished surface, which helped me get over my injuries and wrist aches, and in the meantime, professionalized my game with accuracy and speed.
 I’ve been playing with this paddle for 10 months and during this whole time, has helped me a lot in getting those overhands handled with a soft spin, which I usually miss in other composite paddles.
 An interesting fact?
 It possesses a more remarkable forgiveness ability to complement medium-level players, who need more of a control mechanism to level up.

 - Is 15% thicker than the average honeycomb core, resulting in fewer dead spots over time, and increased power and pace.